 - ♨️ Avoid spicy foods and dairy products for a few hours before or after your treatment.
 This can help to prevent irritation to your stomach lining.

-If your symptoms continue despite these tips, please reach out to our Medical Team HERE.
+If your symptoms continue despite these tips, please reach out to our Medical Support Team via the support button below.

 Please pause your treatment while waiting for further assessment.
 Alternatively, please see your local GP for an in-person assessment if your symptoms are not subsiding or worsening.